Lyon Hotels 2026: 49 Real Stays From £42

 Hôtel Carlton Lyon – MGallery and Best Western Plus Hôtel Roosevelt are the practical choices for business travellers — both sit within easy tram reach of Part-Dieu, Lyon's TGV hub and second-largest business district, putting Paris 2 hours away and Marseille 1h40 away by direct train.

+On a budget, the entire Part-Dieu budget cluster — Première Classe Gare Part Dieu, Citadines Part-Dieu, Séjours & Affaires — sits within a five-minute walk of the station.
 The InterContinental Lyon-Hôtel Dieu suits business travellers wanting a five-star stay with genuine meeting and event space inside its converted historic wings.

 Best Lyon Hotels for Solo Travellers